 By Mary Vasilescu, CPA, MST

 In this new age of technology and ever-expanding global commerce, there is a growing need among industrialized countries for tax information sharing and cooperation among their respective tax authorities for the purposes of tax enforcement, as well as tax evasion detection and mitigation.
 This can be evidenced by the recent advent of the Foreign Account Tax Compliance Act (known as “FATCA”) which has resulted in over one hundred inter-governmental agreements with foreign governments, as well as the Base Erosion and Profit Shifting (“BEPS”) framework under the direction of the Organisation for Economic Co-operation and Development (“OECD”).
-In addition, foreign governments will enter into various other agreements with the United States and other countries in order to lay out the terms of the exchange of tax-related information.
+In addition, foreign governments will enter into various other agreements with the United States and other countries in order to lay out the terms of the exchange of international tax information.
 These agreements are referred to as “Exchange of Information” (EOI) programs.
 It is important for businesses engaged in international commerce to understand the existence of these inter-governmental agreements and the types of information that can be exchanged.
 Examples of these agreements include:

 - Tax treaties – Treaties help prevent duplication of taxable income in two different international jurisdictions.
 Most treaties include articles which authorize the exchange of information between the two countries of tax-related information.
 Information received under a treaty can only be disclosed if it is for the purpose of tax collection in the respective country by applicable regulatory agencies.
 Each treaty contains specific language that sets parameters of who may receive information and how it could be used.

 - Tax information exchange agreements – The purpose of these bilateral agreements are to help facilitate the exchange of tax-related information between two different countries.
 It assists in civil and criminal tax investigations.